Code-Institute-Submissions/Dbyu85-Indian-Beauty/README.md

 * slideShow img.
   - To give a visual idea of the places they will visit.
 * A navbar with:
-  - Custumors landing page, Custumors review, Package offert, Contact page, Login page(features to implement).
+  - Customers landing page, Customers review, Package offert, Contact page, Login page(features to implement).
 * About:
-  - An paragraph about the old city and small img of India.
+  - An paragraph about the old city and small map img of India.
 * Package examples:
-  - three different choices examples with a *read more* link to redirect custumors to a new page with more choices and descriptions of each package.
+  - three different choices example with a *read more* link to redirect customers to a new page with more choices and descriptions of each package.
 * Location Map of the country.
 * Footer:
-  - The footer is base of different terms to custumors service, FAQs question and social media page.
+  - The footer is base of different terms to customers service, FAQs question and social media page.

 ## Review Structure:

   - Home Navbar.
-  - Custumors opinion and suggestions.
+  - Customers opinion and suggestions.
   - A form for new reviewers and send buttom.
   - footer.